Chile

 Current environmental issues affecting the Chilean people: air pollution from industrial and vehicle emissions; water pollution from raw sewage; noise pollution; improper garbage disposal; soil degradation; widespread deforestation and mining threaten the environment; wildlife conservation.

-Google maps Chile
+Google Maps Chile

 The capital and other divisions